 There is a range of mechanisms by which cavitation produces biological effects.
 For example,

-the highly nonlinear nature of bubble oscillations under the influence of an applied ultrasound field, can generate microstreaming in the surrounding liquid that can both enhance drug convection20 and exert shear stresses on the tissue in the vicinity of the bubbles.
+the highly nonlinear nature of bubble oscillations under the influence of an applied US field, can generate microstreaming in the surrounding liquid that can both enhance drug convection20 and exert shear stresses on the tissue in the vicinity of the bubbles.
 This is particularly prevalent when bubbles are in the vicinity of a boundary, causing bubbles to oscillate non-spherically, and may potentially promote drug uptake through shear-induced permeabilization21–24.
-At higher pressures, larger amplitude oscillations and rapid collapse of bubbles are observed, imparting direct mechanical stress25 and frequently generating shock waves, and hence large pressure gradients, that can disrupt and permeabilize tissues26, 27.
+At higher pressures, larger amplitude oscillations and rapid collapse of bubbles are observed, imparting direct mechanical stress25 and frequently generating shock waves, and hence large pressure gradients that can disrupt and permeabilize tissues26, 27.
 The collapse of bubbles near a surface can also result in the formation of high-velocity liquid microjets28–30.
 These microjets can penetrate tissue, potentially creating pores or inducing secondary stress waves31, 32.
-The permeabilization of biological membranes at both the tissue and cellular levels, is variously referred to sonophoresis, used primarily in the context of US-induced enhancement in skin permeability33, 34 and sonoporation, used mainly to describe the reversible permeabilization of the cellular membrane due to formation of membrane pores35, 36.
+The permeabilization of biological membranes at both the tissue and cellular levels, is variously referred to as sonophoresis, used primarily in the context of US-induced enhancement in skin permeability33, 34 and sonoporation, used mainly to describe the reversible permeabilization of the cellular membrane due to formation of membrane pores35, 36.

 Viscous absorption in the liquid immediately surrounding the oscillating bubble can produce a substantial heating effect37.
-Moreover, the highly non-linear oscillations produce acoustic radiation at frequencies higher than the driving ultrasound field.
+Moreover, the highly non-linear oscillations produce acoustic radiation at frequencies higher than the driving US field.
 This leads to increased absorption in the surrounding tissue and further heating38.
 Bubble collapse may also be accompanied by chemical effects due to the transient high temperatures and pressures in the bubble core, such as generation of highly reactive species and electromagnetic radiation, known as sonoluminescence32.
 These effects have been investigated to assess potential damage and/or activation of relevant cellular pathways for delivery39 and exploited in local activation of light-sensitive drugs in an approach known as sonodynamic therapy40–43.

-Many US mediated bioeffects may be initiated solely through control of the US field parameters (pressure amplitude, frequency, pulse length and repetition frequency and duration of exposure), but to reliably generate cavitation in biological tissue often requires high input energies and hence carries an elevated risk of damage.
+Many US-mediated bioeffects may be initiated solely through control of the US field parameters (pressure amplitude, frequency, pulse length and repetition frequency and duration of exposure), but reliably generating cavitation in biological tissue often requires high input energies and hence carries an elevated risk of damage.
 Introduction of exogenous or artificial cavitation nuclei may substantially reduce the input energy required to produce the broad range of effects discussed above, and further introduce additional effects that may not be possible with US alone.
 Cavitation nuclei include gas bubbles26, 44, liquid droplets45–47 and solid particles48–50 with nanoscale cavitation nuclei being an emergent area of investigation for their benefits in terms of prolonged circulation time, improved extravasation and prolonged cavitation activity49, 51–53.